fantasycalendar/FoundryVTT-Sequencer/README.md

 ### Version 1.1.4
 - *Sequencer* - Fixed error in the Sequencer Preloader when pre-loading files from Database paths
-- *Effects* - Fixed but that caused persistent effects to end when a client connected after it was created
+- *Effects* - Fixed bug that caused persistent effects to end when a client connected after it was created

 ### Version 1.1.3
 - *Sequencer* - Added `sequencerEffectManagerReady` hook which is called when every effect has been set up on the scene that's currently loaded